RoadieHQ/marketing-site/content/backstage/plugins/stackoverflow.md

       // app-config.yaml
       stackoverflow:
         baseUrl: https://api.stackexchange.com/2.2
   - intro: 'If you have a private Stack Overflow instance and/or a private Stack Overflow Team you will need to supply an API key or Personal Access Token.
-You can read more about how to set this up by going to Stack Overflow's Help Page.'
+You can read more about how to set this up by going to the Stack Overflow Help Page.'
     language: 'yaml'
     code: |
       // app-config.yaml